MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Place.md

 ### -City
 The City parameter specifies the room's city.
 If the value contains spaces, enclose the value in quotation marks (").

-For rooms synced with Active Directory this property should be modified on-premises.
+For rooms synced with Active Directory, you should modify this property in your on-premises organization.

 ```yaml
 Type: String